inderasarman/CEG3006-Project/README.md

 Building on this foundation, Wu et al. demonstrate a practical DSRC-based V2P system in which vehicles “talk to phones” by exchanging safety messages between equipped vehicles and pedestrians carrying smartphones.
 Their architecture implements a DSRC stack on the smartphone’s Wi-Fi chipset and leverages GPS and inertial sensors so that both the vehicle and the pedestrian can broadcast position, speed, and heading, enabling real-time collision risk assessment and bidirectional warnings.
 Field tests reported in their work show that such systems can effectively warn drivers and pedestrians in typical crossing scenarios, but they also expose limitations related to channel congestion, smartphone distraction, and reliance on pedestrians owning, carrying, and correctly operating compatible devices.

 Complementary to this, Lee and Kim focus on the energy constraints of mobile devices that act as V2P nodes, noting that continuous safety beaconing quickly depletes smartphone batteries and may limit adoption of purely device-centric V2P approaches.
 They propose an energy-efficient communication method based on Wi-Fi Direct to reduce power consumption while still supporting timely safety message exchange between vehicles and pedestrians.
-These findings collectively motivate infrastructure-supported architectures such as the Smart Blind Junction V2P Safety System, which offloads sensing and computation to Road Side Units using LiDAR, cameras, and edge processing, thereby avoiding dependence on pedestrian devices, mitigating energy and usability issues, and targeting high-risk, blind, non-signalised junctions that are under-served by traditional traffic control systems.
+These findings collectively motivate infrastructure-supported architectures such as the Smart Blind Junction V2P Safety System, which offloads sensing and computation to Road Side Units using LiDAR, depth cameras, and edge processing, thereby avoiding dependence on pedestrian devices, mitigating energy and usability issues, and targeting high-risk, blind, non-signalised junctions that are under-served by traditional traffic control systems.

 ## 2. Project Objective